jawahar-shazab/docs/docs/api.md

 GET /v1/cameras/
 ```

-Fetches a list of all cameras.
+This API retrieves a list of all cameras registered in the system.
+It provides an overview of all available cameras, including their basic details, for monitoring and administrative purposes.

 #### 3. Capture Camera